Write a little about yourself. Just a paragraph will do.

 picking that up again for long distances.

 Travel deserves special mention here.
+I feel like travel objectives

 I traveled a lot as a child with my parents and now that I have